 SEVER’S DISEASE STUDY

-47 children have completed the 12-week program as of March 2018.
-To-date, almost all are experiencing marked resolution or marked improvement in their symptoms, most in the first 2 weeks of treatment.
+47 children have completed the 12-week program. – almost all are experiencing marked resolution or marked improvement in their symptoms, most in the first 2 weeks of treatment.
 3 additional participants are currently enrolled; once the study is complete, we will further analyze our data and submit a paper with our findings.